How to Prevent Shark Attacks

 Something is feeding there and more than likely there is a shark or two in the mix.
 In the ocean which is the jungle, the bigger fish eat the little fish.
 That’s how it goes folks.
 To put yourself in that situation is reckless and dangerous.

-Do not wear high contrast clothing– orange and red are said to be colors at risk.
-Shiny jewelry can be seen by Sharks very well and look like smaller fish scales.
-Sharks don’t see very well especially in murky water, so wearing shiny bracelets, necklaces or any kind of jewelry will attract them.
+Do not wear high-contrast clothing– orange and red are said to be colors at risk.
+Shiny jewelry can be seen by Sharks very well and looks like smaller fish scales.
+Sharks don’t see very well, especially in murky water, so wearing shiny bracelets, necklaces or any kind of jewelry will attract them.

 What to Do If a Shark Attacks You